-Vietnam and the United States are partners in the ongoing Trans-Pacific Partnership (TPP [LINK TO TPP]) negotiations.
+Vietnam and the United States are partners in the ongoing Trans-Pacific Partnership (TPP) negotiations.
 In this negotiation, the United States is seeking to develop a high-standard, 21st-century regional trade agreement that will support the creation and retention of jobs in the United States and promote economic growth.
-In addition to the United States and Vietnam, the TPP negotiating partners include Australia Brunei Darussalam, Canada, Chile, Malaysia, Mexico, New Zealand, Peru, and Singapore.
+In addition to the United States and Vietnam, the TPP negotiating partners include Australia, Brunei Darussalam, Canada, Chile, Malaysia, Mexico, New Zealand, Peru, and Singapore.
 Starting with a group of like-minded countries, the goal is to expand the agreement to include countries across the Asia Pacific, which together represent more than half of global output and over 40 percent of world trade.

 U.S.-Vietnam Trade Facts

-Vietnam was the United States= 45th largest goods export market in 2010.
+Vietnam was the United States’ 44th largest goods export market in 2013.

-Vietnam was the United States= 26th largest supplier of goods imports in 2011.
+Vietnam was the United States’ 20th largest supplier of goods imports in 2013.

 *NOTE: No services trade data with Vietnam is available.